 Bleach the inside of the freezer and or use a store bought spray that has both bleach and a mold inhibitor.

-What many people fail to remember is that mold and mildew has a terrible habit of growing in a fridge/freezer drainpipe.
+Many people need to remember that mold and mildew have a terrible habit of growing in a fridge/freezer drainpipe.
 Make sure to run a solution through the pipes to clear out any mold that has formed.
 A super chlorination mixture can also be used.
-Use a cork to plug the drainpipe, if not there already, pour the mixture down the pipe and let it sit for a while.
-After an hour or so, put a 1 gallon or 2 liter plastic jug at the end of the drain pipe and pull the plug.
-You might then want to run some fresh solution through one last time.
+Use a cork to plug the drainpipe; if it is not there already, pour the mixture down the pipe and let it sit for a while.
+After an hour or so, put a 1-gallon or 2-liter plastic jug at the end of the drain pipe and pull the plug.
+You should run some fresh solutions through one last time.

 13. Boat mold removal in closets

-Ultimately, if you are able to do so, keep your closets open so air can circulate.
-If you’re not using the boat, remove any bedding, towels or fabric items as these tend to collect moisture.
+If you can, keep your closets open so air can circulate.
+If you’re not using the boat, remove any bedding, towels, or fabric items, as these tend to collect moisture.

-If you are on the boat, however, you can purchase chemical dehumidifiers to put in closets prone to moisture.
-The following DampRid product can be used for larger areas but there are also smaller products good for closets.
+However, if you are on the boat, you can purchase chemical dehumidifiers in closets prone to moisture.
+The following DampRid products can be used for larger areas, but smaller products are also suitable for closets.
 Aside from Amazon, these dehumidifiers can be found at large hardware/lumber stores.
+We’ve used them for years and have never been disappointed.

 14. Boat mold removal in items kept in storage

-Every autumn I take my summer clothes and put them in a vacuum bag.
-Once they’re in the bag I put them in the bilge and pray that the vacuum seal keeps and the moister and mold stays out.
-From time to time I’ve had the unfortunate situation where some of my clothes were ruined beyond repair.
+I take my summer clothes every autumn and put them in a vacuum bag.
+Once they’re in the bag, I put them in the bilge and pray that the vacuum seal keeps and the moisture and mold stay out.
+Occasionally, I’ve had unfortunate situations where some of my clothes were ruined beyond repair.

-So…what I do now is use smaller vacuum bags so that if one bag goes it’s not a total disaster.
-And in each bag I add a 30gram ‘Dry & Dry’ Silica Gel Desiccant sachet (see below – I order these from Amazon).
+So, what I do now is use smaller vacuum bags so that if one bag goes, it’s not a total disaster.
+I add a 50-gram ‘Dry & Dry’ Silica Gel Desiccant sachet to each bag (see below—I ordered these from Amazon).

 Anything else about mold and mildew – Frequently Asked Questions

-Question: Is it worthwhile to run a dehumidifier while living on the boat during cooler seasons?
+Question: Is running a dehumidifier while living on the boat during cooler seasons worthwhile?

-My experience is that running a dehumidifier while living on the boat (with the boat closed up) doesn’t work very well.
+I experienced that running a dehumidifier while living on the boat (with the boat closed up) doesn’t work well.
 Entering and exiting the boat allows moisture in.
 Additionally, living bodies add to the moisture in the air.
-Even with our dehumidifier running non-stop we discovered condensation within the boat.
+Even with our dehumidifier running non-stop, we discovered condensation in the boat.

 As with everything to do with boats, every situation is different.
 When one potential solution doesn’t work, try another one.

-What we’ve found that works best, when living on the boat, is to air out the boat as much as possible.
-If we’re going to go out for the day we open as many windows as possible.
-We also have fans going to move the air around.
+What we’ve found that works best when living on the boat is to air out the boat as much as possible.
+If we’re going out for the day, we open as many windows as possible.
+We also have fans to move the air around.
 When we’re cooking or boiling water, we always make sure to open a window.
-Finally, if I ever see condensation on the windows and/or frames around the windows I wipe it off immediately.
+Finally, if I ever see condensation on the windows and/or frames around the windows, I wipe it off immediately.

 Question: Do insurance policies cover mold and mildew damage?

 Usually not!
 Mold and mildew damage is prolific.
-Boat owners often put their boat on the hard for a season, return to the boat and it’s filled with fungus.
-It’s a terrible, terrible tragedy that happens all the time.
-Considering the high rate of mold/mildew issues, and the extensive cost of fixing them, insurance companies just won’t cover the damages.
+Boat owners often put their boats on the hard for a season and return to the boat filled with fungus.
+It’s a tragedy that happens all the time.
+Considering the high rate of mold/mildew issues and the extensive cost of fixing them, insurance companies won’t cover the damages.

 What have I missed?